ThinkDataEd/student/docs/unit1/lesson4.md

 <div align="right"><iframe src="https://docs.google.com/viewerng/viewer?url=https://curriculum.idsucla.org/IDS_Curriculum_v_5.0_preview/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 1_v_5.0/LMR_1.5_Bros %26 Dudes Graphics.pdf&embedded=true" style=" width:420px;height:400px;" frameborder="0"></iframe><br>[LMR_1.5](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 1_v_5.0/LMR_1.5_Bros & Dudes Graphics.pdf)</div>

 11. The graphics shown on the handouts were created for the *Quartz* website by Nikhil Sonnad as a data visualization.
 He collected the data via Twitter.
-The graphics show how common certain terms are throughout the United States when referring to friends.([LMR_1.5](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 1_v_5.0/LMR_1.5_Bros & Dudes Graphics.pdf))Choose one of the graphics and come up with 2 questions that could be asked given the particular graphic you chose.
+The graphics show how common certain terms are throughout the United States when referring to friends.([LMR_1.5](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 1_v_5.0/LMR_1.5_Bros & Dudes Graphics.pdf))<strong style="color: red;">Choose one of the graphics and come up with 2 questions that could be asked given the particular graphic you chose.</strong>

 12. Write down the 4 components of the Data Cycle, then use your spinner to see if you can make it all the way through with your chosen questions.
 You should record notes about whether or not each component can be completed, and why.

-    100. Create a small Data Cycle graphic using ONE of your questions to turn in for assessment (suggested size is 8.5”x11”).
-The cycle should be clearly labeled and have appropriate responses for each of the 4 components.
+    100. <strong style="color: red;">Create a small Data Cycle graphic using ONE of your questions to turn in for assessment (suggested size is 8.5”x11”).
+The cycle should be clearly labeled and have appropriate responses for each of the 4 components.</strong>

-    100. Your graphic must make a conclusion about why your question was or was not a statistical question.
+    100. <strong style="color: red;">Your graphic must make a conclusion about why your question was or was not a statistical question.</strong>

 13. If you have questions that are not statistical, reformulate them into statistical questions for homework.